Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-Although $\bfv_{new}$ so defined is orthogonal to $\calR(\bfV_k)$, this can be enforced numerically by applying reorthogonalization.
-In general, the approximation subspace $\calR(\bfV_k)$ for the solution of \cref{eq:genTikhonov} is not a Krylov subspace and it is therefore called a `generalized Krylov subspace': note however that it is yet a different generalized Krylov subspace than the one used in \cite{reichel2012tikhonov}.
+Although $\bfv_{new}$ so defined is orthogonal to ${\rm ran}(\bfV_k)$, this can be enforced numerically using reorthogonalization techniques, if loss of orthogonality is a concern.
+In general, the approximation subspace ${\rm ran}(\bfV_k)$ for the solution of \cref{eq:genTikhonov} is not a Krylov subspace and it is therefore called a `generalized Krylov subspace': note however that it is yet a different generalized Krylov subspace than the one used in \cite{reichel2012tikhonov}.
 The process of solving problem \cref{eq:genTikhonov} constrained to the updated approximation subspace $\calV$ is repeated, and expansions of $\calV$ are generated until a stopping criterion is satisfied.

-Hochstenbach and Reichel \cite{hochstenbach2010iterative} use a partial GKB with $\bfA$ to generate a solution subspace, onto which they project the regularization matrix $\bfL$ in order to select an approximate solution.
-A similar idea was used in \cite{viloche2014extension}, and was also considered in \cite{gazzola2015survey} for hybrid projection methods based on the Arnoldi factorization for square matrices $\bfA$.
-Note that, in this case and contrary to all the strategies summarized so far, when using these approaches the matrix $\bfL$ does not enter the approximation subspace for the solution.
+Hochstenbach and Reichel \cite{hochstenbach2010iterative} use a partial GKB built with respect to $\bfA$ and $\bfb$ to generate, at the $k$th iteration, the solution subspace $\calK_k(\bfA\t\bfA,\bfA\t\bfb)$, onto which they project the regularization matrix $\bfL$ in order to compute an approximate solution.
+A similar idea was used in \cite{viloche2014extension,gazzola2015survey}.
+Note that, contrary to all the strategies summarized so far in the present section, when using these approaches, the matrix $\bfL$ does not enter the approximation subspace for the solution.